The Bad Seed (Supernatural): Critical reviews

 "The Bad Seed" received critical acclaim.
 Amy Ratcliffe of IGN gave the episode a "great" 8.4 out of 10 and wrote in her verdict, "The Darkness is growing up quickly which means she's going to be a real threat in no time at all.
 It's a relief to see the plot move forward at this rate.
 The mythology around the Darkness keeps building up too, and it was brilliant to see even the lower minions of heaven and hell be concerned about what's ahead.
-The only negative about this episode is that Castiel was restored to himself without suffering many consequences.
+The only negative thing about this episode is that Castiel was restored to himself without suffering many consequences.
 He was in pain, yes, but there were opportunities to do more with the curse."

 Hunter Bishop of TV Overmind, wrote, "Supernatural is more serialized than I've ever seen it.
 Like I said in my last review, this probably won't last, but I like it a lot.
 It is, in my memory, the strongest opening stretch of episodes that the series has ever had.
 I am really into what is going on, and I hope that stays true.
 One complaint: Supernatural can try too hard to keep the campiness going, and Crowley is suffering for a bit in his interactions with Amara.
 Less jokes about Crowley buying kids books would be good is all I'm saying."

 Samantha Highfill of EW stated: "So far, this season has had a great balance of darkness — literally and figuratively — and comedy, and tonight's episode might've been its best showing.
 Without losing touch of the great evil that looms over everything and everyone, 'The Bad Seed' managed to find every possible moment to have a bit of fun.
 Plus, it saw the end of what I like to call Zombie Cas, and you have to be thankful for that."